retreaver/core-api-docs/source/index.html.md

 # Companies

-Company exists to allow resellers to separate their resources by company.
-AFID and CID collisions will not occur between companies.
+Company exists to allow resellers to separate their resources by Company.
+AFID and CID collisions will not occur between Companies.

-## Get the Active Company
+## Get the active Company

 ```shell
 curl "https://api.retreaver.com/company.json?api_key=woofwoofwoof"